 6 Easy Ways to Volunteer with Kids

 1. Conduct a canned food drive.
 Walk around your neighborhood knocking on doors collecting canned food.
 Then take the food to your local food bank or food collection site.
-A few of options: Oregon Food Bank or Sunshine Pantry.
+A few of options: Oregon Food Bank or Sunshine Division.

 2. Feed the Homeless.
 Make sandwiches and bag lunches of nutritious food.
 Then offer them to homeless people you meet around town.
 A guaranteed heart warmer for all!

 3. Collect Supplies: Spend a few hours collecting and distributing items needed for homeless shelters.
 A couple organizations in need of supplies include: Join, & Transition Projects.
 Check their websites to find out what is needed now.